 Keywords: Brain injury; bacteria; the gut-brain connection; gut microbiome; two-way axis; blood poisoning; microbial priming; checkpoint inhibitor; the Warburg effect; glucose; glycolysis

-Abbrevations: PTSD: post traumatic stress syndrome; TBI: traumatic brain injury
+Abbreviations: PTSD: Post traumatic stress syndrome; TBI: Traumatic brain injury

 A new study from the University of Maryland School of Medicine has revealed another strange gut-brain connection, this time between traumatic brain injury (TBI) and intestinal damage.
 Researchers have previously identified an odd connection between TBI and alterations in person's gastrointestinal tract, but this is the first study to understand this interaction in detail and reveal the two-way nature of the process.
 The study looked at mice that were subjected to TBI, and discovered that following the brain trauma, the animal's colon became more permeable.
 This means that bacteria can more easily move to other areas in the body, resulting in potentially fatal scenarios such as blood poisoning.